fajartc02/fajar-movies/README.md

 NOTE:
 Don't doubt to ask with me if any unclear information.
-I hope we can work together from TEST
+I hope we can work together from this TEST

 Thank You